-Nestled between the Southern Ocean and gateway to Tasmanians’ World Heritage area, Strahan is a charming little town and former west coast port.
-The town which sits on the banks of Macquarie Harbour is a popular hub for exploring the wild west coast of Tasmania and is full of some of the best Tasmania tours.
+Nestled between the Southern Ocean and gateway to Tasmania’s World Heritage area, Strahan is a charming little town and former west coast port.
+The town that sits on Macquarie Harbour banks is a popular hub for exploring the wild West Coast of Tasmania and is full of some of the best Tasmania tours.

 The Gordon River Cruise is a must-do when you are on the west coast of Tasmania, and what we believed to be the best out of the two Strahan cruises available.
 The cruise takes you on a journey through the UNESCO World Heritage area.
-If you are searching for an activity to witness pristine natural beauty while learning about the history of Tasmania in comfortable surroundings, then this day trip is ideal.
+If you are searching for an activity to witness pristine natural beauty while learning about Tasmania’s history in comfortable surroundings, then this day trip is ideal.

-The new vessel ‘Spirit of the Wild’ departs daily at 8.30am.
-On the six-hour journey, you will travel through Macquarie Harbour turning around at Hells Gate and continuing to cruise along the Gordon River.
+The new vessel ‘Spirit of the Wild’ departs daily at 8.30 am.
+On the six-hour journey, you will travel through Macquarie Harbour, turning around at Hells Gate and continuing to cruise along the Gordon River.
 Throughout the trip, the guide shares a wealth of knowledge about this part of the west coast.

-The Spirit of the Wild has three areas, the main deck, premier upper deck offers access to all areas and a private viewing area at the front.
+The premier upper deck offers access to all areas and a private viewing area at the front.
 The premier deck is highly recommended for those wanting to travel in comfort with paired plush leather seats lined alongside the large glass windows.
-Both decks serve a fresh buffet lunch offering Tasmanian produce; the premier upper deck has a few added luxuries from a light breakfast, morning, afternoon tea and drinks.
+Both decks serve a fresh buffet lunch offering Tasmanian produce; the premier upper deck has a few added luxuries from a light breakfast, morning, afternoon tea, and drinks.

 Cruising back through the harbour on your way to the Gordon River, you will learn about the salmon and ocean trout farms that you pass and how important they are for the Tasmanian economy.